 PESAG's main objectives are:

-- to promote high levels of safety and welfare at events by giving advice
+- to encourage high levels of safety and welfare at events by giving advice

-- to promote good practice in safety and welfare planning for events
+- to encourage good practice in safety and welfare planning for events

-- to ensure events cause minimal adverse impact
+- to ensure events cause minimal adverse effects

 Typical examples of events PESAG would look at include:

 - horse shows, agricultural shows, dog shows, car/caravan shows and similar

 - open air entertainment including concerts, music festivals, theatre, opera and historic re-enactments

 - firework displays

 - processions, marches and carnivals

 - road races